AMP

 Rel.
 Volume (14w) This week's trading vs. the 14-week average 1.1x

-With a market cap of $42.1 billion, AMP is a large-cap stock.
+With a market cap of $42.0 billion, AMP is a large-cap stock.
+The company generates a free cash flow yield of 8.0%, which is healthy.
 Return on equity stands at 66.9%, indicating strong profitability.
-The stock trades at 6.5x book value.
+The stock trades at 6.8x book value.

 The company has been aggressively buying back shares, reducing its share count by 13.3% over the past three years.